zahiruldu/global.hackathon/Teams/J-Unit/ABOUT.md

 choice, both for the client and server side.

-Our biggest motivation for participating in this hackathon, is so we can have a shot at an interview with some of the awesome VCs which are on the judges panel.
-Our dream is to do a startup.
+Our biggest motivation for participating in this hackathon, is so we can have a shot at an interview with some of the awesome VCs which are on the judges' panel.
+Our dream is to do a startup, and we have a few awesome ideas that we'd love to pitch.

 Our Skills